jmeisele/aws-python-lambda-layer/README.md

 # aws-python-lambda-layer

-Complete AWS Lambda Function in Python with Layer for aws-xray-sdk depedency
+Complete AWS Lambda Function in Python with Layer for aws-xray-sdk depedency and cloudwatch alarm